 The Manning Valley tourist website lists many reserves and picnic areas on the river.
 Maurie will happily add to that list with some local ‘secrets’ and provide you with a navigation map.

 You can access a number of townships and picturesque villages by boat from your Nundoobah doorstep, including Taree, Harrington, Manning Point, Croki, Coopernook, Cundletown, Tinonee, Wingham, Mitchells Island, Oxley Island and Dumaresq Island, among others.

 A real favourite with Maurie and De is the trip to Manning Point by speed boat.
-30 minutes worth of beautiful wide river, arriving at Manning Point Marina, followed by a brisk walk along the beach and ending with a cappuccino at the Waterbird beside the marina.
+30 minutes worth of beautiful wide river, arriving at Manning Point Marina.

 A close second is the 20 minute boat trip to the Other Side Gallery and Teahouse on Ghinni Ghinni Creek for honeycomb hotcakes and butterscotch sauce, surrounded by paintings and sculptures created by the resident artists.

 The options are endless.
 For more information see ‘Explore the Manning Valley – on the river’.

 The Manning Waterways offers great fishing, particularly for bass, bream and flathead.
 If you’re interested in either saltwater or freshwater fishing you will need a recreational fishing license.
 You can get one online at www.licence.nsw.gov.au or visit the Manning Valley tourist website for information about where to purchase one when you arrive.

 Harrington in particular is a fishing paradise, offering rock and break wall fishing, or the more gentle riverside line drop.
 Locals claim it’s an excellent spot for jewfish, snapper, perch, bream, blackfish and whiting.